DavidHGillen/Element/README.md

 ### If you don't intend to make any changes to the code the rest of this repo is not for you!
 Go to \<TBA\> for help and support, and go to \<TBA\> for usage tutorials and guides.

 # As a developer (local custom builds, plugins)
 Derivative works, and plugins are fine so long as they are not for sale/subscription.
 I.E. Creating an internal clone with company specific modifications, 100% okay (but maybe pull request any improvements).
 Selling subscriptions to a hosted build/release builds, 0% okay.
-Selling a plugin for Element, 40% okay (there better be a good reason you're charging).
+Selling a plugin for Element, 50% okay (it runs counter to Element's philosophies, but we all gotta eat).

 ### First time setup
 * Install nodejs 8.4.0 or better
 * Clone the repo
 * Open a console in the folder containing the repo
 * `npm install`
+* That should finish with no errors

-### Running
+### Running for development
 * Open a console in the folder containing the repo
 * `node build dev`
 * Navigate to the url listed in the console

-### Release
-* Not working.
-Will output to `/build`
+### Releasing a compiled build
+* Not working yet.
+Use development process.
+* Check the `/build` folder for any builds.

 ### Internals
 Tech stack: I believe in keeping this controlled and lite.
 * Technologies
    * ES6
-   * WebGL 2.0
+   * ~~WebGPU~~ WebGL 2.0 currently
    * ~~Web ASM~~ unimplemented
 * Libs
    * fx-extra: Build process file system util